If you’re looking to start a garden, but don’t have the space for a traditional garden plot, you may want to build a raised garden bed.

 Building the frame for your raised garden bed is a simple process, but it’s important to do it correctly to ensure that your bed is stable and will last for years to come.
 Start by grabbing two of your 2×12 boards and placing them together, with the shorter board on the inside of the longer board.
 Use screws to secure the two boards, making sure to insert them evenly spaced apart.
 Repeat this process until all four sides of your frame are complete.

 Once your frame is assembled, double-check that is level, and make adjustments as necessary.
-Because it’s just a raised garden bed, we just want it to look square, but it doesn’t need to be perfectly square.
+Because it’s just a raised garden bed, we want it to look square, but it doesn’t have to be perfectly square.
 When you’re satisfied that it’s square enough and level, you’re ready to seal the wood.

 5. Seal Your Raised Garden Bed